mondele/btt-writer-docs/docs/dtSupdates.rst

     * New Testament: Opens a list of New Testament books

-    * Other: Enables you to download Translation Words (bible)
+    * Other: Enables you to download the Translation Words (bible), OBS source, and OBS Translation Words.

   2. Once you have selected a book category, a list of available source texts opens.
 Select one or more source texts and click Download.